Time Bokan: Villains

+Others

 Narrator (voiced by Kei Tomiyama): His voice is mainly used to introduce the different eras/spaces the characters travel to, and sometimes he also gives a brief comment or overview on the episode, especially at the end.

 Time Bokan machines

 Created by Dr. Kieda at the beginning of the series, there are a total of three machines.
 Each one is designed after a particular kind of insect, both appearance-wise and functionally.
 Although the term "time" is the only term in their name to state their function, they are also capable of travelling between dimensions, including fictional and hypothetical ones.
 An example of the former is a dimension based on Grimm's fairytales, while an example of the latter is one based on Easter Island.

 Time Mechabuton ("タイムメカブトン", Time Bokan I): This blue machine, which resembles a Japanese rhinoceros beetle, is the Time Bokan used the most by the heroes.
 Its features include: